wp-plugins/blue-captcha/readme.txt

 You can visit <a href="http://mybluestuff.blogspot.com/p/blue-captcha.html">Blue Captcha Page</a> for more information.

+= Blue Captcha Translation =

+Blue Captcha is now available in Greek.

+I would be very grateful if someone is willing to translate Blue Captcha to another language.
+For those interested, the template translation file ("blue-captcha.pot") is located on "languages" folder of blue-captcha plugin.

 == Installation ==
 1. Copy the full directory (blue-captcha) into your wp-content/plugins directory or download the plugin from plugin administration page